-Danah Abdulla, interviews Rocío Martinavarro to talk about Mayúscula, multilingual projects, and how A good plan benefits the branding process and outcome.
-Read the whole interview in Kalimat Magazine.
+Danah Abdulla, by Arab magazine Kalimat, interviews Rocío Martinavarro to talk about Mayúscula, multilingual projects, and how A good plan benefits the branding process and outcome.

 DA | Tell us about your studio – your beginnings, the meaning behind the name, the type of projects you take.